 Polar vortices are common structures and can be found at the poles of any planet with an atmosphere, even Earth.
 Venus’s are different because they have a double-lobed structure, like a double hurricane.

-Scientists believe these features are formed when warm air from the equatorial regions rises into the atmosphere and flows towards the poles.
+Scientists believe these features form when warm air from the equatorial regions rises and flows towards the poles.
 Once there, it begins to cool and sink, spiralling down and creating vortices.

 “It plays an important role in balancing the atmosphere,” says Giuseppe Piccioni, who studied it using the Visible and Infrared Thermal Imaging Spectrometer instrument on Venus Express.